wp-slimstat/wp-slimstat/readme.txt

 * Simplified most DB queries, moving some business logic from MySQL to PHP
 * Changed the IP lookup service to InfoSniper, which offers much more detailed information about your visitors

-= 2.3 =
-* Geolocation: updated the information in the CSV file included (March 2011).
-Go to Options > Maintenance > Reset Ip-to-Countries.
-Then deactivate/reactivate WP SlimStat to import the new file.
-* Browscap.ini: updated to the latest version available (February 2011)
-* Implemented some DB optimizations for large data collections.
-You can now switch to InnoDB at anytime, if your provider supports this feature (thank you [GoMySQL](http://lab.duechiacchiere.it/index.php?topic=74))
-* Fixed a bug in deleting old entries with autopurge
-* Fixed a bug related to timezones and php.ini (thank you [zipper1976](http://lab.duechiacchiere.it/index.php?topic=365.0))
-* Fixed a vulnerability related to XSS attempts (thank you [distortednet](http://lab.duechiacchiere.it/index.php?topic=110.0))
-* Fixed a bug in calculating percentages in WP SlimStat Dashboard (thank you Pietro)
-* Added a new code to counts all the visits not associated to any browser
-* Added: usernames in filters can now include spaces, underscores and dashes
-* Added: a new filter to restrict the access to WP Slimstat based on user capabilities

 == Languages ==

 Wp-SlimStat can speak your language!
 I used the Portable Object (.po) standard